Haodong-Lei-Ray/ADT-Tree/README.md

-# PEANUT
+# ADT-Tree: Fast Inference of Visual Autoregressive Model

-This repository is an official PyTorch implementation of the paper PEANUT: Fast Inference of Visual Autoregressive Model with Adjacency-Adaptive Dynamical Draft Trees.
+This repository is an official PyTorch implementation of the paper [Fast Inference of Visual Autoregressive Model with Adjacency-Adaptive Dynamical Draft Trees](https://arxiv.org/abs/2512.21857).

 All main code refers to the project [LANTERN](https://github.com/jadohu/LANTERN)